SEATTLE -- A man is recovering in the hospital after being struck by a Link light rail train in Seattle's Rainier Beach neighborhood Saturday night.

 Fire officials said he was found underneath the front portion of the train, and crews rescued him using specialized equipment in about 15 minutes.

-"When a situation like this happens involving a light rail train or the streetcars, specialized equipment [is used] to help safely extricate a patient out of these particular incidents," said David Cuerpo, Seattle Fire Dept. Public Information Officer.
+"When a situation like this happens involving a light rail train or the streetcars, specialized equipment to help safely extricate a patient out of these particular incidents," said David Cuerpo, Seattle Fire Dept. Public Information Officer.
 "Without that equipment, it would have taken significantly longer."

 According to Sound Transit, northbound and southbound tracks near the Rainier Beach Station were closed for a time, but light rail service has since resumed normal operations.